PrakharMathur/prakharmathur.github.io/README.md

    4. **Weak Pointer**
       - <https://en.cppreference.com/w/cpp/memory/weak_ptr>
       - <http://www.cplusplus.com/reference/memory/weak_ptr/>
 6. **Chrono** - For performance analysis and tuning.
-Again this depends on the rt library and hence if you are using any feature of chrono then you must have to link the rt library with the code by add "-lrt" to your makefile for compilation.
+Again this depends on the rt library and hence if you are using any feature of chrono then you will have to link the rt library with the code by adding "-lrt" to your makefile for compilation.
    - <https://en.cppreference.com/w/cpp/header/chrono>
    - <http://www.cplusplus.com/reference/chrono/>
 7. **Lambda Expressions**
    - <https://en.cppreference.com/w/cpp/language/lambda>
 8. **Miscellaneous** -
-   1. Until C++11 by default the C++ compiler will provide 4 default functions to a class by default.
+   1. Until C++11 by default the C++ compiler provides 4 default functions to a class by default.
       1. Default Constructor.
       2. Destructor.
       3. Copy Constructor.
       4. Assignment Operator.
-   2. Since C++11 the compiler will provide 2 more default functions along with the existing 4 default functions to any class by default.
+   2. Since C++11 the compiler provides 2 more default functions along with the existing 4 default functions to any class by default.
       1. Default Constructor.
       2. Destructor.
       3. Copy Constructor.